Antonoko/playdate-puppy-llm/README.md

 # Puppy

-This is an LLM interface that pays homage to rabbit r1 on Playdate.
+A LLM interface that pays homage to rabbit r1 on Playdate.

 > [!WARNING]
 > The project is in the early and experimental stages and may be very unstable and unavailable.